 The underwear will only be partitioned over the drawers in an effective manner for one attribute, the one I sorted them by before populating my drawers.
 If that is size, then one drawer has only xs, another has only x, etc. But the “xs drawer” has all range of colors, materials etc. There might be some correlation between attributes (like rubber underpants tend to be black), but that correlation isn’t usable for us.

 How would row indexes fit in this analogy?
 You have a bunch of post-it notes with which you build a tree-like structure that you lay out on the floor.
 You use this tree (over size, for instance) to navigate to the ones you are interested in (medium size for instance), and finally you reach the sub-section in the drawer.
 You can have several such trees, for various attributes, of course.
-But this smart vacuum-tech you bought with the u47 isn’t available for these indexes.
+But, the smart vacuum-tech you bought with the u47 isn’t available for these indexes.
 If you are very selective (remember the rubber pants?), then you can very quickly find that pair using the tree structure.
 But it is quicker to find all black underpants using the col-store index because you have many of those and the vacuum-tech allow you to fit so many in each drawer.
-And that vacuum-tech also magically allow you to put on as many as some 900 pairs of underpants as a time.
-(Rumors has it that we this year will have the option to put on more then one pair at a time even without this magical vacuum tech.
-We’ll see. )

 The bottom line?
 Think about how the data is sorted when building your col-store indexes and consider rebuilding them if your loading/modification routines causes them to degrade over time.
 Oh, I should add that you shouldn’t mess about with col-store indexes without having Niko’s blog post series handy and also have read Hugo’s series first.

 Disclaimer 1: I don’t own any rubber underpants.